ouwargui/BetterAuthSwift/Sources/Core/Documentation.docc/Resources/GettingStarted.md

 ))
 print(response.user.name)

-// Session is a @Published variable print(client.session?.token)
+// Will be automatically updated print(client.session.data?.session)

-// So is user
+// So will the user
-print(client.user?.name)
+print(client.session.data?.user)
 ```

 ### 3. Use in SwiftUI